Orlando Attorney Experienced in Defending Against Sex Crime Charges

 - Cybersex with a minor — Lewd or lascivious exhibition occurs when a person uses a computer to perform sexual activity with a victim who is less than 16 years of age.
 An adult offender is charged with a second degree felony.
 A juvenile who commits the offense with another may be charged with a third degree felony.

 Mr. Yates has ample experience vigorously defending these types of cases and is aware of the stigma that a sex offense charge or conviction can carry.
 An arrest is a public record and the release of a defendant’s name can destroy job prospects, relationships and the reputation of a person falsely accused of a sex crime.
 Having an attorney by your side during all stages in the investigation — even prior to an arrest — is crucial to protect your rights.
 If law enforcement or the state Department of Children and Families contact you, call an attorney immediately before you agree to any meeting.

 Convicted individuals who are designated as sexual predators or sexual offenders must register their address with the Florida Department of Law Enforcement each year and every time they move.
 The public has access to this online database, exposing the registrants to scorn and hostility long after they have served the sentence imposed upon them.
 These and other serious restrictions can ravage one’s family life, job prospects and educational opportunities.

-When your liberty is on the line, call an experienced Central Florida attorney for your free consultation
+When your liberty is on the line, call an experienced Central Florida attorney for a consultation

 The Law Offices of Tad A. Yates, P.A. is experienced at raising strong defenses to sex-offense charges and at pursuing all avenues of negotiation to avoid the drastic consequences of conviction.
-Call us at 407-608-7777 or contact us online to schedule your free consultation.
+Call us at 407-608-7777 or contact us online to schedule a consultation.